-Staying up and going to sleep late at night is something I’m all too familiar with.
-And so is getting a few hours of sleep each night.
+Staying up and going to sleep late at night is something many of us are familiar with.

 Some of us sleep late because night time is our time, time for ourselves.
 Sometimes it’s the only time of the day where we get to do what we want after a long day’s work and looking out for others.
 Work takes up my entire day, and it’s only late at night when I get the chance to write.

 We stay up late because we feel most alert, most energetic, at night.
 We’re night owls and function best then.
 Which could be because of delayed sleep phase syndrome, an out of whack biological clock.
 There have been nights where I hit the pillow at 10pm – and felt very groggy during the next morning.